 Leave or set the Tech/Tradition cost to 1x.
 Setting it to a higher number makes it take longer to complete research.
 Since this a short game you don’t want to delay this any more than what the normal speed is.

-You can leave the Primitive Empires setting at 1x.
+Leave the Primitive Empires setting at 1x.

 Accept the defaults for the Mid, End, and Victory year (2300, 2400, 2500).
-Once the Victory year is hit the game calculates who the winner is, but you can still keep playing if you want to.
+Once the Victory year is hit the game calculates who the winner is, but you can keep playing if you want to.

 Set Scaling Difficulty to off.
 Turning it off stops the AI from becoming too powerful as the game progresses.